jupyter/nbdime/docs/source/restapi.md

 # REST API draft for nbdime server v0.1

-The following is a draft of the REST API for nbdime.
+The following is a **draft** of the REST API for nbdime.
 It is not yet frozen but is guided on preliminary work and likely close to the final result.
 It is also not implemented in this form yet.

-The Python package, commandline, and web API should cover the same functionality using the same names but different methods of passing input/output data.
+The Python package, commandline, and web API should cover the same functionality using the same functionality names but different methods of passing input/output data.
 Thus consider the request to be the input arguments and response to be the output arguments for all APIs.